-Here are four examples of sheets I created in Canva over the years for Music Money earnings.
+Here are four examples of sheets I created in Canva for Music Money earnings over the years.

 Examples: Prize Box Area

-My prize box areas first from my old studio, then in my new studio.
+My prize box are photos are first from my old studio and then my new studio.

 The little clear plastic tubs I found at Target (sorry, I couldn’t find them online to link to – it was quite a few years ago!) as well as the nickel-metal bin labels which hang perfectly off the front of those organizer boxes.